 The 2014-15 academic year marks the eighth year of Pederson's second tour at Pitt.
 During his initial tenure (1996-2002), Pederson hired six Big East Conference Coach of the Year honorees (football, men's and women's basketball, baseball, track and field and volleyball), an unprecedented achievement by a Big East athletic director.
 The Panthers' highest-profile sports--football and men's basketball--experienced impressive revivals.
 After going to just one postseason game during the 1990s, Pitt football has gone bowling 11 of the past 14 years.
 The men's basketball program has become one of the country's most consistent winners, capturing six Big East titles and advancing to 12 NCAA Tournaments from 2002-14.

 During his five years at Nebraska (2002-07), Pederson was also at the forefront of significant facilities construction, including a $51 million expansion to Memorial Stadium.
 The project resulted in new football facilities as well as new strength, sports medicine and indoor facilities for baseball, softball, soccer and sand volleyball.
 Additionally, the women's volleyball, gymnastics and rifle teams received a new office complex.

 He and his wife Tami have three children: Mark, Kari and Kristin.
-Mark and his wife Brooke gave Steve and Tami their first grandchild, Claire, last fall.
-Additionally, Kari was married to Jim Miketo in August 2012.
+Mark and his wife Brooke gave Steve and Tami their first grandchild, Claire, in October 2012.
+Kari is married to Jim Miketo.